MOSH-Insa-Toulouse/Rougeaux_Taillardat_KiCad_Arduino/README.md

 ![](./assets/node-red.png)

-We use a ``` ttn ``` node linked to our application and registered device.
+We use a ``` ttn uplink ``` node linked to our application and registered device.
 When a data is received, we can observe in the debug console the json payload received (output of the debug node, cf. picture above in the right panel).
 Therefore we received the json payload as expected.
 The dashboard compiled is shown below:

 ![](./assets/dashboard.gif)